 - Be patient.
 One of the biggest challenges for an entrepreneur is to be patient.
 We constantly have marketing ideas, ideas to generate new business or improve things that generally cost money.
 The reality is there is seldom money to pay for these things in the first three years or so.
 You have to be prepared to knock on doors and generate income and clients the good old-fashioned way for a while!

-– Invest in people.
+- Invest in people.
 This is one of the best things about our business.
-We spend a lot of money on personal development for our staff, we socialize together on a monthly basis, we spend more money than most businesses on Christmas parties and other celebrations, we have TV’s and a table tennis table and an area to relax at the office.
-It creates a culture of fun, respect, loyalty and friendship and this leads to increased performance and output.
+We spend a lot of money on personal development for our staff, we socialise together on a monthly basis, we spend more money than most businesses on Christmas parties and other celebrations, we have TV’s and a table tennis table and an area to relax at the office.
+It creates a culture of fun, respect, loyalty, and friendship and this leads to increased performance and output.

-– Resolve conflict and never bag or bad mouth your staff, clients or competitors.
+- Resolve conflict and never bag or bad mouth your staff, clients or competitors.
 There is an interesting diagram on this called the Customer Complaint Iceberg.
-We think it can be applied to customers, staff and competitors.
+We think it can be applied to customers, staff, and competitors.
 Basically, it states that out of every 26 people who are unhappy with your service or behaviour, only 1 will ever come forward and tell you directly.
-The other 25 will each in turn tell another 5 each and then those 5 will tell another 3 each and so on and so on.
-Admit fault and resolve conflict or complaints quickly otherwise you only have yourself to blame for the reputation you create and potentially the decline in your business.
+The other 25 will each, in turn, tell another 5 each and then those 5 will tell another 3 each and so on and so on.
+Admit fault and resolve conflict or complaints quickly.
+Otherwise, you only have yourself to blame for the reputation you create and potentially the decline in your business.

-– Find time to work on your business strategy.
-This is hard to do particularly in the early days when you feel it’s not a revenue producing activity.
+- Find time to work on your business strategy.
+This is hard to do particularly in the early days when you feel it’s not a revenue-producing activity.
 Working “on” the business rather than constantly “in” the business is will see you grow far quicker and avoid stagnation.
 Do it offsite somewhere – your creative juices flow much better when you get out of your daily environment.

 Here are some stats we are very proud of: